01-edu/public/subjects/compact.en.md

 ### Instructions

-Write a function `Compact` that takes a pointer to a slice of strings as the argument.
+Write a function `Compact` that takes a pointer to a slice of `string` as the argument.
 This function must:

-- Return the number of elements with non-`nil`.
+- Return the number of elements with non-zero value.

-- Compact, i.e., delete the elements with `nil` in the slice.
+- Compact, i.e., delete the elements with zero-values in the slice.

 ### Expected functions